 - The old and new rooms have differing heating and cooling needs.

 - You are looking to add air conditioning to your residence without putting in or extending the ductwork.

-If you need help figuring out which HVAC option is ideal, let Service Experts Heating & Air Conditioning give our suggestions.
+If you need help figuring out which HVAC option is ideal, let Stevenson Service Experts give our suggestions.
 We have a wealth of experience helping homeowners dial in their indoor comfort, with a commitment to efficiency and eco-friendly HVAC solutions.

 Let us start by doing a load calculation to figure out your needs.
 Then, we can offer cost comparisons for ductwork installation and system upgrades vs. installing a ductless mini-split HVAC system.
 We’ll offer you all the solutions so you can make a smart decision.
 To start, call at 614-334-3192 to schedule an appointment right away!